India domestic route

 The Pir Panjal can be cloudy but the Kashmir Valley itself is often clear.
 Even in overcast conditions, the Dal Lake and Wular Lake are usually visible through cloud breaks.

-What is the best side of plane for Delhi to Srinagar?
+What is the best side for Delhi to Srinagar?